 ALREADY SIGNED UP BUT WANT TO CHECK/MODIFY YOUR DETAILS

-You will have been given a password so that you can sign in via the Login Screen on the Home Page - this gives you access to the details that you have previously supplied and you can amend as you wish.
+Participants are given a password for their own personal details at the outset so they can sign in via the Login Tab on the Home Page - this gives you access to the details that you have previously supplied and you can amend as you wish.
 If you have forgotten your password simply email email@example.com and a new one will be issued to you.

 To volunteer to assist in the case of an emergency then please sign up now.